Lidice: Sights

 The most important monument is the Lidice Memorial.
 It was built in 1946–1962 by a collective of architects led by František Marek.
-It is an architecturally modified landscape in the area of the original village of Lidice with the fragments of burnt buildings, a gloriette, several monuments, a cemetery and the Rose Garden.
+It is an architecturally modified landscape in the area of the original village of Lidice with the fragments of burnt buildings, a gloriette, several monuments (including the Memorial to the Child Victims of War), a cemetery and the Rose Garden.
 In the eastern part of the memorial is a building that houses a museum.
 The area is protected as a national cultural monument.

 In culture

 In 1942, poet Edna St. Vincent Millay published The Murder of Lidice, a dramatic poem commissioned by the Writers' War Board in the United States.

+Between September and December 1942 documentarist Humphrey Jennings filmed a drama documentary for the Crown Film Unit called The Silent Village, using amateur actors from a Welsh mining village, Cwmgiedd, near the small South Wales town of Ystradgynlais.
+The film, which opens with a title card outlining the story of the Lidice massacre, was released to acclaim the following year.

 In 1943, the Czech composer Bohuslav Martinů wrote the musical work Memorial to Lidice.

 In 1943, the British author Gerald Kersh lightly fictionalized the massacre in the short novel The Dead Look On.

-In 2017, to mark the 75th anniversary of the tragedy, the English composer Vic Carnall wrote his Opus 17, In Memoriam: the Village of Lidice (Czechoslovakia / June, 1942), a work for solo piano.
+In 2017, to mark the 75th anniversary of the tragedy, the English composer Vic Carnall wrote his Opus 17, In Memoriam: the Village of Lidice (Czechoslovakia / June 1942), a work for solo piano.

 In recent years numerous films have highlighted the events of the village's razing in 1942.
 The films Operation Daybreak (1975), Lidice (2011), and Anthropoid (2015) all detail the assassination of Reinhard Heydrich and the subsequent massacre and razing of the village.

 Legacy

-In remembrance of the Lidice massacre, many neighborhoods adopted the name Lidice in the years after the tragedy, and memorials were built.
+In remembrance of the Lidice massacre, many neighbourhoods adopted the name Lidice in the years after the tragedy, and memorials were built.
 Notable examples include Lídice in Panama, San Jerónimo Lídice in Mexico, Lídice neighbourhood in La Pastora Parish of Caracas, Venezuela, Nova Lídice settlement in Medeiros Neto, Brazil, Lidice Memorial in Phillips, Wisconsin, Lidice Memorial Park in Crest Hill, Illinois, Plazuela Lidice town square in Montevideo, Uruguay, Lidic street in Santiago, Chile, Liditse street in Aşağı Ağcakənd, Azerbaijan, Lidice Way in Stoke-on-Trent, England, and others.